‘Facts Of Life’ Star Lisa Whelchel, 56, Shows Off Surprising Nose Piercing In New Photo

 Lisa Whelchel continues to surprise her fans.
 Seven years after she made it to second place on Survivor, the 56-year-old actress, who shot to fame in the 1980s playing snobby rich girl Blair Warner on NBC’s The Facts of Life, posted a new photo to Instagram to promote a speaking engagement in Florida.
 But many of her 51,000 followers zeroed in on her very visible nose ring more than her announcement.

-In the photo, which you can see below, Lisa is wearing large sunglasses and her blonde hair is worn in waves.
+In the photo, which you can see below, Lisa is wearing large sunglasses and her blond hair is worn in waves.
 A small stud can be seen in her nose on the right side.
 Fans hit the comments section as they did a double-take at the mom of three’s new photo.

 “Lisa, is that a nose piercing?” a fan asked, to which the actress and singer replied, “Yep!”